note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 ##  Requirements

+If you would like to give this a try yourself, here are the requirements.

 Design an API for a Tic-Tac-Toe board, consisting of types representing states of the board, along with functions `move`, `takeMoveBack`, `whoWonOrDraw`, and `isPositionOccupied`.